 Employees have the right to :-

-If you believe that you were subjected to biased treatment in your place of work that was based on race, sex, age, disability or sexual orientation you might have a discrimination compensation claim that is actionable by our specialist no win no fee employment solicitors.
+If you believe that you were subjected to biased treatment in your place of work that was based on race, sex, age, disability or sexual orientation you might have a discrimination compensation claim that is actionable by our specialist employment solicitors.
 In order to make a determination of discrimination, intent is not important, normally if the act or acts are determined to be damaging and produce unfavourable treatment, the intent to do harm does not need to be established.

 Improper or illegal acts are distinguished as either Indirect or Direct: